harshnative/Jarvis2.O/README.md

 # Donate 🥰
-You can click on this button to
-<button name="Donate here" onclick="https://www.letscodeofficial.com/jarvis_contribute">Donate</button>

-or directly donate at https://www.letscodeofficial.com/jarvis_contribute
+You can donate at https://www.letscodeofficial.com/jarvis_contribute

 </br>